- Overview of Interstitial Lung Disease

 Lung biopsy if HRCT and VEGF-D testing are nondiagnostic

-Diagnosis of lymphangioleiomyomatosis is suspected in young women with dyspnea plus interstitial changes with normal or increased lung volumes on chest x-ray, spontaneous pneumothorax, or chylous effusion.
-Lymphangioleiomyomatosis is often misdiagnosed as interstitial lung disease.
+Diagnosis of lymphangioleiomyomatosis is suspected in young women with dyspnea plus interstitial changes with normal or increased lung volumes on chest radiograph, spontaneous pneumothorax, or chylous effusion (1).
+Lymphangioleiomyomatosis is often misdiagnosed as another form of interstitial lung disease.

-HRCT is done in all patients suspected of having the disorder; findings of multiple, small, diffusely distributed cysts are generally pathognomonic for LAM.
+HRCT is recommended in all patients suspected of having the disorder; findings of multiple, small, diffusely distributed, thin-walled cysts are generally pathognomonic for LAM.
+Pneumothorax,pleural effusions, and chylous effusions (in the thorax or abdomen) may be seen on imaging.

 Image courtesy of Joyce Lee, MD, MAS.